Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Introduction

-In this work we study the behavior of LLMs trained over many generations in a self-consuming training loop.
+Therefore, we present the first study analyzing the behavior of LLMs trained over many generations in a self-consuming training loop.
 We conduct experiments on a GPT-style model in different settings and measure both quality and diversity of samples from the trained model at each generation in the self-consuming training loop.
 The settings differ in the way a dataset is created for each generation (so called data cycles) as well as the proportion of original \textit{real} and LLM-generated \textit{synthetic} data samples.
 To better analyze the behavior of the trained models we conduct our experiments on a dataset consisting of logic expressions.
+In contrast to natural language, this logic expressions can be evaluated unambiguously.
 This allows us to analytically and accurately measure correctness and diversity of the generated samples.

-We find that repeatedly training new models with synthetic data from previous models initially improves both quality and diversity.
-However, after just a few generations diversity starts to degenerate and the learned distribution inevitably collapses to a single point.
+We find that repeatedly training new models with synthetic data from previous models initially improves quality.
+However, diversity degenerates and the learned distribution inevitably collapses to a single point.
 In extreme cases this happens already after less than $10$ generations.
 Additionally, we find that the speed at which diversity degenerates depends on the data cycle as well as on the proportion of real and synthetic data.
+Fresh real data added during the data cycle slows down but can not negate the effects of a self-consuming training loop.

-In summary, our main contributions are: \begin{itemize} \item An empirical study on the behavior of LLMs trained in a self-consuming training loop. \item A novel method to provably verify the correctness of LLM-generated outputs. \item A measure for the diversity of LLM-generated outputs capturing the relevant aspects of the generated content. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item The first comprehensive empirical study of the self-consuming training loop for LLMs trained from scratch, \item A novel method to unambiguously evaluate quality/correctness and diversity of LLM-generated outputs, \item An in-depth analysis and discussion of the effects and implications of this self-consuming training loop for LLMs. \end{itemize}

 Following this introduction, Sect.~\ref{sec:self_consuming_llms} describes the self-consuming training loop and gives an overview of related work.
 In Sect.~\ref{sec:method}, we describe our experimental setting.
 Section~\ref{sec:results} presents the experimental results, followed by a discussion in Section~\ref{sec:discussion}.
 Section~\ref{sec:conclusion} concludes the paper.